DayneHack/CSGO-Item-Analysis/README.md

 Neither model performed very well.
 Random Forest was the most accurate but is still off by 110.

 ## Conclusion
 My conclusion is that it is not possible to predict the price of a CS:GO weapon skin based off of factors such as release year, rarity, and condition.
+Also because of low sample size.